jmswaney/thesis/source/15_Phenotyping.md

 features in single-cell features could predict whole-tissue topography (Figure
 \ref{phenotyping-4}f).
 The most interesting multiscale correlation occurs around SOX2 and TBR cell counts.
-A network analysis of pairwise correlations (r > 0.75) reveals a network of correlated multiscale features where SOX2 count and organoid volume were the most central nodes (degree of 30) impacting ventricle size, TBR1 count, co-adjacent DN counts and average SOX2 distance from the surface (Figure 4G).
+A network analysis of pairwise correlations (r > 0.75) reveals a cluster of correlated multiscale features where SOX2 count and organoid volume were the most central nodes (degree of 30) impacting ventricle size, TBR1 count, co-adjacent DN counts and average SOX2 distance from the surface (Figure 4G).
 The analyses show that SCOUT can reduce positional